Reconstruction era: Southern Democrats

 Fleming described the first results of the insurgent movement as "good", and the later ones as "both good and bad".
 According to Fleming (1907), the KKK "quieted the Negroes, made life and property safer, gave protection to women, stopped burnings, forced the Radical leaders to be more moderate, made the Negroes work better, drove the worst of the Radical leaders from the country and started the whites on the way to gain political supremacy".
 The evil result, Fleming said, was that lawless elements "made use of the organization as a cloak to cover their misdeeds ...
 The lynching habits of today [1907] are largely due to conditions, social and legal, growing out of Reconstruction."
 Historians have noted that the peak of lynchings took place near the turn of the century, decades after Reconstruction ended, as Whites were imposing Jim Crow laws and passing new state constitutions that disenfranchised the Blacks.
 The lynchings were used for intimidation and social control, with a frequency associated more with economic stresses and the settlement of sharecropper accounts at the end of the season, than for any other reason.

-Ellis Paxson Oberholtzer (a Northern scholar) in 1917 explained:
+In 1917, Ellis Paxson Oberholtzer explained:

-As Reconstruction continued, Whites accompanied elections with increased violence in an attempt to run Republicans out of office and suppress Black voting.
+At election times, whites people engaged in increased violence in attempts to run Republicans out of office and suppress Black voting.
 The victims of this violence were overwhelmingly African American, as in the Colfax Massacre of 1873.
-After federal suppression of the Klan in the early 1870s, White insurgent groups tried to avoid open conflict with federal forces.
-In 1874 in the Battle of Liberty Place, the White League entered New Orleans with 5,000 members and defeated the police and militia, to occupy federal offices for three days in an attempt to overturn the disputed government of William Pitt Kellogg, but retreated before federal troops reached the city.
+After federal suppression of the Klan in the early 1870s, white insurgent groups tried to avoid open conflict with federal forces.
+In 1874, in the Battle of Liberty Place, the White League entered New Orleans with 5,000 members and defeated the police and militia, to occupy federal offices for three days in an attempt to overturn the disputed government of William Pitt Kellogg, but they retreated before federal troops reached the city.
 None was prosecuted.
-Their election-time tactics included violent intimidation of African American and Republican voters prior to elections, while avoiding conflict with the U.S. Army or the state militias, and then withdrawing completely on election day.
+Their election-time tactics included violent intimidation of African American and Republican voters prior to elections, while avoiding conflict with the U.S. Army or the state militias and then withdrawing completely on election day.
 White supremacist violence continued in both the North and South; the White Liners movement to elect candidates dedicated to white supremacy reached as far as Ohio in 1875.

+Historian Daniel Byman argues that white supremacist violence played a key role in the failure of Reconstruction.
+White supremacist groups such as the Ku Klux Klan (KKK) and the Red Shirts engaged in terroristic acts against Black voters and white Republicans.
+They used assassinations, violence, and economic means to undermine and devastate Reconstruction efforts.
+He estimates that perhaps tens of thousands of Black Americans were murdered during this period.
+Byman argues that the federal government's failure to enforce Reconstruction policies enabled these white supremacy groups.
+The federal government did not commit enough military resources, and this enabled white supremacist groups to consolidate power.
+Reconstruction culminated in the Compromise of 1877 and the rollback of Black political rights.